Chips Fire: July 29–31

 The Chips Fire was first spotted by firefighters on July 29, 2012, at 1:52 a.m.
 PDT as a 10 acres fire on the eastern slope of the Chips Creek drainage, a mile above Highway 70 in the Feather River Canyon.
 Burning on both sides of the Pacific Crest Trail in the Plumas National Forest, the fire was determined to have been human-caused.

 As resources arrived through the early morning hours, incident command noted the various difficulties of initial attack (including steep terrain, power lines, snags from previous fires, and a drainage aligned with prevailing winds) and assessed the probability of success in direct attack as "difficult but possible."
 Air tankers arrived by 11:30 a.m., and over the course of the day fixed-wing air tankers dropped 33 loads of fire retardant and helicopters dropped 133,000 gallons of water on the fire.
 However, the effectiveness of those drops was limited, as the steep terrain and dry/dead fuels led to spotting and roll-out of burning material.
 The fire was between 25 acres and 50 acres by the end of the first day shift.

 On July 30 and 31, firefighters continued to engage in direct attack on the fire as it burned slowly through the footprints of the 2008 Belden Fire and the 2000 Storrie Fire.
 The fire increased in activity on July 31, spotting from the Chips Creek drainage into the Indian Creek drainage.
-The fire was estimated at approximately 1000 acres by the end of the 31st.
+The fire was estimated at 1000 acres by the end of the 31st.